neal3000/mcp_media_server/README.md

 ## Security Notes

 - The server only accesses files in the configured media directory
-- For production use with HTTPS, use proper SSL certificates (not self-signed)
-- Consider restricting the `--host` parameter to specific IPs in production
 - The server does not modify or delete any files

 ## License